matry/documentation/philosophy.md

 3. **Platform agnostic**
 If the language is not geared towards implementation, then it also should remain agnostic as to which platform it is describing.
 Therefore the syntax should be abstract enough to be able to describe an interface in any current, as well as any future, platform.

+Matry is an attempt to create a language that satisfies those requirements.